-Ohio rape shows how story can spread faster than facts
+Ohio rape shows how a story can spread faster than facts

 He faced intense heat online, both because of his original story and his explanations.
 U.S. Rep. Alexandria Ocasio-Cortez of New York tweeted that “this column is horrifying.”
 Waiting for law enforcement confirmation is questionable when many women don’t report rape to authorities, she said.

-“The intent of the piece was to spotlight the need for careful reporting in a time when information spreads rapidly,” said Shani George, Washington Post spokeswoman.
+Shani George, a Washington Post spokesperson, said, “The intent of the piece was to spotlight the need for careful reporting in a time when information spreads rapidly.”

 PJ Media’s Fox said journalists should always question reporting and do their own digging, since media hoaxes are so prevalent today.

-Note: This story has been updated to correct the name of the Indiana doctor who performed the abortion.
-She is Caitlin Bernard, not Caitlan Bernard.